bgppa/tetris_shell/README.md

 # javid_exercises
 Various C++ exercises inspired from a yt channel; repository done to keep track of progresses.

-Game of Tetris for an Unix shell.
-Compire with:
+Quick rough game of Tetris for an Unix shell.
+Compile with:
 $g++ tetris.cpp -lncurses

 Have fun!